Cádiz Gay Travel

-The best beach for swimming is Playa Victoria, south of the Old City closer to the main hospital.
+Playa de La Victoria is the best beach for swimming in Cádiz.
+It’s a bit south of the Old City.
 The water is clear and the shoreline is free of seaweed.
 There is a restaurant down on the shore and wash-off facilities near the entrance.

-Cádiz hosts a fantastic gay pride according to the Spaniards.
-Although the city’s young population is not the largest, people of all ages flock to this beautiful place to show LGBT community pride!
+Although the city’s young population is not the largest, people of all ages flock to this beautiful place to show LGBT pride.

-There are a couple other Cádiz gay bar options, however none of the gay locals recommended that I go to them.
-If you do try them out, let me know what you think!
-One of the gay bars is El Poniente, a long-time gay bar that’s been open for over 30 years.
-It’s smaller than Kings & Queens, but seems to have a nice vibe.
+There are a couple of other Cádiz gay bar options, however, none of the gay locals recommended that I go to them.
+If you do try them out, let me know what you think.

-El Teniente Seblon is another gay bar option, but again I did not visit.
-Their Facebook Page also does not seem to have many photos of a typical night so I can’t give a recommendation for this one.
+El Teniente Seblon is another gay bar option, but since I did not get to visit, I can’t tell you for sure what it’s like.
+Their Facebook Page also does not seem to have many photos of a typical night.

-If the Cádiz gay bars aren’t your cup of tea, then you can always wander into the city center late in the evening.
+If the gay bars in Cádiz aren’t your vibe, then you can always wander into the city center late in the evening.
 You will surely find bars and restaurants buzzing!

 Cádiz Gay Travel Tips